Regulatory, Pricing and Reimbursement Overview: Argentina

 Under the scope of the MoH, the Superintendence of Health Services (the “SSS” after its acronym in Spanish) has monitoring, control, and enforcement capacities over healthcare insurance providers of the National Health Insurance System and has authority over the national healthcare insurers’ providers and the National Institute of Social Security for Retired Persons and Pensioners.
 At a provincial level, the SSS does not have regulatory authority over the provincial healthcare insurance providers.

 The National Comprehensive Drug Policy Department (the “SEDRONAR” after its acronym in Spanish) is the national agency acting on behalf of the Argentine Executive Branch that controls all operations involving certain chemical substances capable of being used in the illicit manufacture of narcotic drugs and psychotropic substances.
-The activities of production, manufacturing, preparing, repackaging, distribution, commercialization as wholesale or retail, storage, import, export, transport, transship and/or performance of any other type of transaction involving both nationally and internationally the substances included in lists I and II of Annex I of Decree No. 1,095/1996 can only be performed upon the prior authorization and control of the National Registry of Chemical Precursors (the “RENPRE” after its acronym in Spanish), dependent on SEDRONAR.
+The activities of production, manufacturing, preparing, repackaging, distribution, commercialization as wholesale or retail, storage, import, export, transport, transship and/or performance of any other type of transaction involving both nationally and internationally the substances included in lists I, II and III of Annex I of Decree No. 593/2019 can only be performed upon the prior authorization and control of the National Registry of Chemical Precursors (the “RENPRE”, after its acronym in Spanish), dependent on SEDRONAR.

 2. What is the regulatory framework for the authorization, pricing, and reimbursement of drugs, biologicals, and medical devices?